A blog by our lead volunteer, Michael Shanks

 Together with some key funders and more than 1,000 individual donors we raised £300,000 and started the build – a remarkable achievement given the difficult circumstances we are emerging from.
 However those difficult conditions have meant that the cost of raw materials has increased dramatically, which is why we are looking for support to raise the final £60,000 to complete the project so many of you helped us start.

-We will be sharing much more about our next fundraising steps soon but you can get an update on the Lodge project here.
+We will be sharing much more about our next fundraising steps soon.

 We look forward to getting fully back to ‘normal’ soon – whilst recognising that for many of the young people we support normal is still a long way away from the access, inclusivity and opportunity that those of us without a disability enjoy every day – pandemic or no pandemic.